codio/knowledge/source/instructors/setupcourses/create-course.rst

 Create course from share code
 -----------------------------
 You can create courses from code users in other organizations share with you.
 When using share code, any updates or changes you make in your course can be pulled in by other users who are using the same share code.
-See :ref:`Working with Master/Child Courses <master-child-courses>`.
+See :ref:`Working with Parent/Child Courses <parent-child-courses>`.

 To create a course from share code, follow these steps: